JDAthanas/MSDS498-Capstone-NHL-Project/README.md

 Executive Summary:

-Predicting Attendance in the NHL.pdf
+Business case report to present to client or CEO.

 Presentation:

-Final Presentation
+Final PowerPoint Presentation